Skip to main content

 • a thing that makes your heart feel good

-• something that makes you feel safe and friendly and strong
+• something that makes you feel safe and strong

 • something you are really good at